olup/notable/readme.md

 *⚠️ This is alpha software with a couple of part time individuals pushing it further.
 We try to make it as stable as possible and to support a smooth update experience, but be prepared for the occasionnal bug and possible breaking changes.*

 ## Features
-* ⚡ **Fast Page Turn with Caching:** Notable leverages caching techniques to ensure smooth and swift page transitions, allowing you to navigate through your notes seamlessly.
+* ⚡ **Fast Page Turn with Caching:** Notable leverages caching techniques to ensure smooth and swift page transitions, allowing you to navigate through your notes seamlessly. (next and previus pages are cached)
 * ↕️ **Infinite Vertical Scroll:** Enjoy a virtually endless canvas for your notes.
 Scroll vertically without limitations.
 * 📝 **Quick Pages:** Quickly create a new page using the Quick Pages feature.
-* 📒 **Notebooks:** Keep related notes together and easily switch between different notebooks based on your needs.
+* 📒 **Notebooks:** Keep related notes together and easily switch between different noteboo︂︂ks based on your needs.
 * 📁 **Folders:** Create folders to organize your notes.
 * 🤏 **Editors' Mode Gestures:** [Intuitive gesture controls](#gestures) to enhance the editing experience.
+* 🌅 **Images:** Add, move, scale, and remove images
+* ︂︂᠋︁  **slection export** share selected text

 ## Download
 **Download the latest stable version of the [Notable app here.](https://github.com/olup/notable/releases/latest)**